 - a score of 14-16 is equivalent to CEFR C1- level

-You can see how these grades and scores compare with those on other tests using our CEFR benchmarking table for English language tests.
+You can see how these grades and scores compare with those on other tests using the CEFR benchmarking table for English language tests.

-You can use your pre-sessional grades and scores to meet your English language offer conditions, provided that the pre-sessional is listed in the English language test profile for a subject area.
+Pre-sessional grades and scores can be used to meet English language offer conditions, provided that the pre-sessional is listed in the English language test profile for a subject area.
 See English language requirements for postgraduate students for more details.

 Students who complete this course with an overall score of 14 or higher should be able to:

 - Write clear, well-structured texts on complex topics in an appropriate style for their field, using supporting evidence and examples from sources as required.

 - Give clear, well-structured presentations on complex subjects in their field, expanding and supporting points of view with appropriate reasons and examples.

 - Demonstrate detailed understanding of a wide range of lengthy, complex texts where stated opinions and implied points of view are discussed, given time to reread where necessary.

 - Demonstrate sufficient understanding to follow extended speech on abstract and complex topics of academic relevance.

 - Produce work that demonstrates an understanding of good academic practice and scholarship, including strategies to avoid plagiarism.